 The multi-party system has been authorized in Côte d'Ivoire since 1990.
-The main political parties of Côte d'Ivoire are: (i) the RHDP, a coalition of political parties (including the RDR, the party of President Alassane Ouattara and the UDPCI) founded on 18 May 2005 and transformed into a unified political party on 26 January 2019; (ii) the PDCI, founded by former President Félix Houphouët Boigny, currently headed by former President Henri Konan Bédié; and (iii) the FPI, the political party of former President Laurent Gbagbo, currently headed by former prime minister Mr. Pascal Affi N'Guessan.
+The main political parties of Côte d'Ivoire are: (i) the RHDP, a coalition of political parties (including the RDR, the party of President Alassane Ouattara and the UDPCI) founded on 18 May 2005 and transformed into a unified political party on 26 January 2019; (ii) the PDCI, founded by former President Félix Houphouët Boigny, currently headed by former President Henri Konan Bédié; (iii) the FPI, the political party of former President Laurent Gbagbo, currently headed by former prime minister Mr. Pascal Affi N'Guessan whose leadership is contested by several prominent members of the party who are still loyal to Laurent